Adentalis/Plugame/IDEAS.md

   - [ ] create 2 inputs for met and kris to write amount to send to another plaent

 - [] show within the image of a mine how much it costs, and how much is left.

+- [] show all planets without a expo.
+First in a list then on each planet link on the right side